Academics at Tolles

 - Ohio’s new College Credit Plus can help students earn college and high school credits at the same time by taking college courses from community colleges or universities.
 The purpose of College Credit Plus is to promote rigorous academic pursuits and to provide a wide variety to college-ready students.
 These courses are free while in high school.
 Tolles offers several College Credit Plus options.
 Learn more about College Credit Plus.

 - Nearly all of our career-technical programs have articulation agreements in place for students to earn college credit for free while enrolled.
-An articulation agreement means students can seamless carry that college credit on to the college partner for free and continue their education after high school.
+An articulation agreement means students can seamlessly carry that college credit on to the college partner for free and continue their education after high school.